 Georgia is one of the few states to allow online lottery games.
 In addition to lotteries, Keno, and a variety of instant-win games, the Georgia Lottery Corporation also offers a few games exclusively on the internet and mobile devices.

 To play at Georgia Lottery online, players must be at least 18 and physically located in Georgia.
 Cash prizes of $5,000 or lower will have their accounts automatically credited with their winnings.
 For anything bigger than $5,000, winners must present themselves to a Georgia Lottery office to claim their prize.
+If there ever appears Georgia Lottery Promo Code we will inform about it.

 Illinois became the first state to offer an online lottery platform when it started selling lottery tickets online in 2012.
 They now offer a full complement of major lotteries, instant-win games, and much more.
 The launch of the Illinois Lottery online was a success as it sold nearly $37 million worth of tickets in its first two years of operation.